Course portfolio

 - Social sciences in practice: a guide to professional life with a degree in social sciences

-I have furthermore co-supervised more than a dozen B.A. and M.A. theses in the areas of comparative politics, European studies and European history.
+I have furthermore supervised more than 50 B.A. and M.A. theses in the areas of political science, European studies and European history.

 Syllabi